MintMCP

 Governance Approach

-MCPX addresses regulatory complexity through centralized policy enforcement that simplifies compliance without requiring per-tool configuration.
+MCPX addresses regulatory complexity through centralized policy enforcement that simplifies governance without requiring per-tool configuration.
 The platform provides granular access control across multiple hierarchy levels with tool customization for improved LLM accuracy.

 Key Features